ligato/site/content/architecture/lig-framework-overview.md

 {{< figure src="/images/ligato/components-model-proto-KV-store2.svg" class="image-center figcaption"caption="" >}}

 <br/>
 In Ligato, each object is defined by a model.
-The model is composed of a model specification and protobuf .proto defintion.
+The model is composed of a model specification and `.proto` defintion.
 A key is generated for the model, and that key is used to read/write configuration and status information into a KV data store.
 The key is also used in REST API calls for retrieving configuration information.

 <div style="padding-top: 50px">
                         <div style="text-align: center">